• Skip to primary navigation

 There are so many ways to use this date caramel; I think you will be surprised.
 I promise you will find many ways to use this date caramel once you make it!
 You will be addicted just like I am!

 • It's an excellent sweet fruit dipping sauce!
-But, if you want a healthier dip for those apples, this date caramel is it.
+But, if you want a better dip for those apples, this date caramel is it.
 You can slice up your apples, drizzle this sauce over them, and top them with chopped nuts, coconut flakes, and a few chocolate chips for a decadent dessert!

 • Use it on a Simple Fall Charcuterie Board as I did.
 Cheddar isn't my favorite cheese, but enjoying it with this date caramel sauce and apples or crackers makes a huge difference.